Latency Budgets per Service: The Math That Holds

 Why budgets per service

-Without per-service budgets, no team owns their fraction; the goal misses.
+End-to-end latency goals do not enforce themselves.
+Without per-service decomposition, no team owns their fraction; the user-facing goal slips.

 Four-step decomposition